• Skip to primary navigation

 To file with the New Mexico Human Rights Bureau, you must submit an official complaint within 300 days of the incident.
 The Bureau will send a copy to the person or organization you are alleging committed discrimination.

-The investigation will lead to a decision, either dismissing your case because of no probable cause or attempting a resolution if there is probable cause.
+• The investigation will lead to a decision, either dismissing your case for lack of probable cause or attempting a resolution if probable cause is established.

-If the Bureau cannot successfully negotiate a resolution to the situation, it will go to a public hearing to decide whether or not discrimination occurred.
+• If the Bureau cannot successfully negotiate a resolution to the situation, it will hold a public hearing to determine whether discrimination occurred.

 The federal Individuals with Disabilities in Education Act ensures your child gets a free and appropriate education.[4]
 If someone is blocking that, you have a right to seek a resolution.